roy-herzlichkeit/roy-herzlichkeit/README.md

 - 🔭 I’m currently working on NULL.

-- 🌱 I’m currently into **CP, GATE and CyberSec** along with some Web Development
+- 🌱 I’m currently into WebDeV and CP

-- 👨‍💻 All of my projects will be available on [herzlichkeit3301.in](herzlichkeit3301.in)
+- 👨‍💻 All of my projects will be available in [here](https://roy-herzlichkeit.github.io/portfolio/))

-- 💬 Ask me about **Algorithms**
+- 💬 Ask me about **NULL**

 - 📫 Contact me @ **souharda_roy@outlook.com**